Hearing is important to speech and language development and to learning. Audiologists can check your child’s hearing and help with any problems.

 About Hearing and Development

 Hearing sounds and words helps children learn to talk and understand.
 A child with hearing loss misses out on these sounds.
 This can cause problems with speaking, reading, school success, and social skills.
-It is important to have your child tested if you think he has trouble hearing.
+It is important to have your child tested if you think they have trouble hearing.
 Getting help early is key.

 Hearing loss in children can lead to: